AdarshRavikumar/Assignment/README.md

 # Assignment

-# home.java is the main class for all solutions
+# home.java is the main class in every solutions